noelwelsh/noelwelsh.com/content/posts/2026-02-03-a-quick-introduction-to-oxcaml.md

 ## Unboxed Types in Practice

 In starting my OxCaml adventure, I wanted an example that both very simple and demonstrated the utility of OxCaml.
 An arithmetic interpreter was the simplest example I could come up with.
-This rerpsents arithmetic expressions as an algebraic data type (or abstract syntax tree), and defines the standard interpreter for them using structural recursion.
+This represents arithmetic expressions as an algebraic data type (or abstract syntax tree), and defines the standard interpreter for them using structural recursion.
 (All this terminology is explained in [my book][fps], if you're not familiar with it.)
 In OCaml code, the expression data structure is

 ```ocaml
 type expr =